Josh Robinson (running back): Indianapolis Colts

-Robinson was drafted in the sixth round (205th overall) of the 2015 NFL draft by the Indianapolis Colts.
+Robinson was selected in the sixth round (205th overall) of the 2015 NFL draft by the Indianapolis Colts.
 He agreed to terms with the Colts on May 6.
 On November 12, 2015, Robinson was waived by the Colts due to a preseason herniated disk in his neck that interfered with his production.
 He was signed to the practice squad on November 13.
 He became a free agent after the season.

 Saskatchewan Roughriders

-Robinson was signed to the practice roster for the Saskatchewan Roughriders of the Canadian Football League on September 14, 2016, but was released at the beginning of October.
+Robinson was signed to the practice roster for the Saskatchewan Roughriders of the Canadian Football League (CFL) on September 14, 2016, but was released at the beginning of October.

-TSL
+The Spring League

 In April 2017, Robinson participated in The Spring League, a showcase for NFL and CFL scouts during the instructional league's inaugural season.
 Robinson returned for the League's Summer Showcase game on July 15, during which Robinson caught a 63-yard touchdown thrown by Casey Pachall.
 Several days before the game, Robinson had claimed that the San Francisco 49ers would sign him soon, a transaction which did not occur.
 Robinson participated in a workout with the Detroit Lions in August.